cecilehannay/cecilehannay.github.io/amwg_dev/README.md

 We can also save:
 - case directory (no backup anymore)
 - sandbox
-- discussion of the case
+- discussion of about the simulation

 ### Using archive_metadata to save the case directory information